MhamedR/RAG/README.md

 # AI-Powered API with NestJS

-A powerful AI-powered API built with NestJS that provides seamless integration with OpenAI's GPT models, asynchronous job processing, secure authentication, and advanced AI features like Retrieval-Augmented Generation (RAG).
+A powerful AI-powered API built with NestJS that provides seamless integration with Ollama's Llama3 model, asynchronous job processing, secure authentication, and advanced AI features like Retrieval-Augmented Generation (RAG).

 ## Features